 Shoplifting is one of the most common criminal offenses charged in the State of Michigan.
 Shoplifting is more commonly referred to as Retail Fraud.
-An expert Shoplifting Defense Attorney can help you avoid jail, minimize probation, achieve an acquittal or maybe event obtain a full dismissal of all charges.
+An expert Shoplifting Defense Attorney can help you avoid jail, minimize probation, achieve an acquittal or maybe even obtain a full dismissal of all charges.
 The Retail Fraud Defense Attorneys with LEWIS & DICKSTEIN, P.L.L.C. are prepared to help you right now!

 To prove a charge of shoplifting, the prosecution must prove several elements beyond a reasonable doubt.
-Aside from the value of the property, the elements of Retail Fraud are identical between first, second and third degree Retail Fraud.
+Aside from the value of the property, the elements of Retail Fraud are identical between first, second and third-degree Retail Fraud.

 First, the prosecutor must prove that the defendant took control of some property that the store offered for sale.
 Second, the prosecutor must show that the defendant moved the property.
-Many people think that the defendant must have removed the property from the store but the law in Michigan is that, “any movement is enough.”
-The law further indicates that, “it does not matter whether the defendant actually got the property past the cashier or out of the store.”
+Many people think that the defendant must have removed the property from the store but the law in Michigan is that “any movement is enough.”
+The law further indicates that “it does not matter whether the defendant actually got the property past the cashier or out of the store.”

 If the prosecutor can prove that the defendant took the property and that he or she moved the property, the prosecution must then prove beyond a reasonable doubt that the defendant intended to steal the property.
 Intent to steal means the defendant intended to permanently take the property from the store without the store’s consent.